 As part of the HTC Exodus, HTC has also built a social key recovery system.
 Basically, you can keep recovery details about your phone with a trusted friend, after which they’ll have to download a key management app.
 Then, HTC will use a sharing algorithm to send information to your friends, which can then be pieced together if need be.

 Initially, it will launch with support for Bitcoin, Ethereum, Dfinity networks, and Lightning Network, but the company says it will eventually support the entire blockchain ecosystem.
 HTC plans on creating a native blockchain network with all Exodus phones, in an effort to double and triple the number of nodes of Ethereum and Bitcoin.

 The device will also feature what’s supposed to be a trusted and user-friendly UI for DApps.
 By bringing DApps to mobile, HTC hopes to streamline the mobile user experience throughout the DApp community as a whole.

 Release date and availability

-Updated on October 23, 2018: The HTC Exodus is now available for pre-order.
+Updated on February 26, 2019: The HTC Exodus is now available for purchase with real money.